hxl1987/BDA/README.md

   }
 }
 ```
-Core-site is the checking filename ，next level is the setting，it 's father level like `encry`means chacking encrypted security questions.
+Core-site is the checking filename, next level is the setting, it 's father level like `encry`means chacking encrypted security questions.

 This file users could add or delet by themselves